404src/exocore/_articles/ccna-summary.md

 The four deployment models of cloud computing are:
 - Private cloud
-    - The cloud infrastructure is provisioned for exlusive use by a single organization comprising multiple consumers (e.g. business units).
+    - The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g. business units).
 It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.
     - Private clouds are generally only used by large enterprises.
     - Although the cloud is private, it may be owned by a third party.
         - For example, AWS provides private cloud services for the American DoD.